 Whole-genome sequencing could identify and help prevent heart problems—and other life-threatening diseases—in patients who seem healthy but may be at risk because of an inherited predisposition, he added.
 Because he could review his patent’s genome, Dr. Ashley was able to make a list of drugs to avoid based on genetic variations associated with reactions with common medicines.
 His analysis indicated that the patient would respond well to statins.

 “Personalized medicine is about individual risk for disease and targeted preventive care,” said Dr. Ashley.
 “We are only now taking the first steps toward integrating this information into clinical care, and we still have a lot to learn in terms of interpreting the data.”

 For now, he adds, clinical applications for an individual’s complete genome have more potential in challenging cases such as rare family syndromes, and studies are underway for genetic response to stent restenosis and drug resistance.

 About the Speaker

-Euan Ashley, MD, PhD, is an assistant professor of cardiovascular medicine and director of the Stanford Hypertrophic Cardiomyopathy Center, a multidisciplinary program that coordinates care for people with heart muscle disease.
-He has a particular interest in the care of athletes with cardiovascular disease and works closely with the Stanford Sports Medicine program.
-He also oversees a research laboratory that is looking at the molecular and genetic causes of heart failure and the fundamental biology of the heart’s signaling pathways.
-A graduate of the University of Glasgow, Ashley received his DPhil in molecular cardiology from the University of Oxford and his MRCP in medicine from the Royal College of Physicians.
-He joined the Stanford faculty in 2003.
+Euan Ashley, MRCP, DPhil, FACC, FAHA, is an assistant professor of cardiovascular medicine and director of the Center for Inherited Cardiovascular Disease, a multidisciplinary program that coordinates care for adults and children with genetic disorders of the heart and blood vessels.
+He is a member of the leadership group of the American Heart Association’s Council on Functional Genomics, deputy director of the Stanford Cardiovascular Institute, and a member of the roundtable on genomics of the Institute of Medicine.
+An exercise physiology graduate of the University of Glasgow, Dr. Ashley received his PhD in molecular cardiology from the University of Oxford and his MRCP in medicine from the Royal College of Physicians.
+He joined Stanford in 2003.